Nomusa990822/Spotify-Analytics-Insight/README.md

 ---
 ## Key Takeaways

-- Popularity is influenced by multiple audio features rather than a single dominant factor
+- Popularity is driven by a combination of features, not a single factor.
 - Mid-range BPM and higher energy levels tend to perform better
-- Content type (explicit vs clean) may influence listener engagement
+- Explicit content may influence listener engagement
 - Emotional tone (valence) alone is not a strong predictor of success

 ---
 ## Dataset
-Dataset sourced from Kaggle:

-**Spotify Wrapped 2025 Top Songs & Artists**
+**Spotify Wrapped 2025 Top Songs & Artists (Kaggle)**

-This dataset includes:
+Includes:
 - Song metadata
 - Audio features (BPM, energy, danceability, valence)
 - Streaming performance metrics